 Breastfeeding if you have suspected or confirmed coronavirus

-Breastmilk and breastfeeding has many and significant benefits for mothers and babies.
+Breastmilk and breastfeeding has significant benefits for mothers and babies.
 There is currently no evidence showing that the virus can be carried in breastmilk.

 The well-recognised benefits of breastfeeding outweigh any potential risks of transmission of coronavirus through breastmilk.
 Babies who are born sick and / or preterm are vulnerable and breastmilk can help to protect them from harmful diseases such as respiratory infections and necrotising enterocolitis.